mitranim/js/docs/obs_readme.md

 For comparison, many other JS frameworks require you to re-render the entire markup on the client, which usually also requires re-fetching the source data, or inlining it into the HTML as JSON.

 The hybrid approach forces some limitations.
 In particular, when custom elements activate from existing HTML markup, the client side of your application doesn't have the same data which was available to the server side.
 This is typically a good thing: less data transferred, fewer requests, and so on.
 This also means that for elements that react to observables, those observables are often not available during the initial activation.
 These issues _can_ be solved in special cases, for example by delaying the registration of custom element classes and creating the relevant global observables first.
 But in many cases, these issues are impractical to solve.
-Bottom line: observables are for client-only code.
+Bottom line: observables are for client-side code.

+That said, the observable system provided by this library works in all environments.
+It's up to you how to use it.

 ## API